-Under IRS and Treasury Department regulations, new seasonal employees are not considered "full-time," benefits eligible even if they are expected to work 30 or more hours per week.
-But how do you know if you can classify an employee as seasonal?
+Under IRS and Treasury Department regulations, seasonal employees are not considered "full-time," benefits eligible even if they are expected to work 30 or more hours per week.
+But how do you properly classify an employee as seasonal?

 The answers to the two questions below will determine if you can classify an employee as seasonal:

-If you answered "Yes" to both questions above, your employee is a seasonal employee, regardless of how many hours the employee is expected to work each week.
-This means you do not have to classify the individual as full-time, benefits eligible (subject to the benefits waiting period, if any) as of the date of hire.
+If you answered "Yes" to both questions above, your employee likely is a seasonal employee, regardless of how many hours the employee is expected to work each week.
+If you determine the employee is an seasonal employee, you do not have to classify the individual as full-time, benefits eligible (subject to the benefits waiting period, if any) as of the date of hire.

-Below are several examples of employees that are, and are not, seasonal employees under the ACA definition1.
+Below are several examples of employees that may be, and may not be, seasonal employees under the ACA definition1.
 All examples assume the employee is expected to work more than 30 hours per week.

 Remember that any newly hired full-time employee that is not considered seasonal is still subject to the waiting period, if any, selected by your company.
 If your company frequently hires "short-term" employees that do not meet the definition of a seasonal employee, you may want to consider a longer waiting period before company benefits are effective.
 Under ACA, the maximum waiting period is 90 days.